Tony Koester

 His latest book, a tribute to the many contributions Allen McClelland and his V&O ("The Man Who Changed Everything") has made to the hobby, will be published in the fall of 2022.

 In 2000, the Allegheny Midland was decommissioned, and construction began on a complex multi-deck version of the Nickel Plate's Third Subdivision of the St. Louis Division, also in HO scale.
-Concentrating on timetable and train-order operations, this layout replicates the Nickel Plate Koester grew up with in Cayuga, his hometown in Indiana during the 1950s following his family's move from Iowa, where he was born.
+Concentrating on timetable and train-order operations, this layout replicates the Nickel Plate that Koester grew up with in Cayuga.